-The council welcomes petitions and recognises that they are a way for people to let us know their concerns.
+We welcome petitions and recognise that they are a way for people to let us know their concerns.
 Petitions may be signed by people who live, work or study in Middlesbrough.

-The council's petition scheme document sets out how petitions can be submitted and explains how the council will deal with them.
-A brief summary is given below.
+Our petitions scheme (PDF) sets out how petitions can be submitted and explains how we will deal with them.
+A brief summary is given below

 Responding to petitions